anytizer/api.php/readme.md

 	/resource/method/[data/id,...]

-## APIs served
+## APIs Served

-Following are the valid endpoints to this application:
+Following are the valid test endpoints to this application, which connect to the database.

 	/
 	/age